 Everyone loves to compete; keep the team involved by having them capture their thoughts on panelists’ comments on Post-it notes.
 Prior to the start of the research, place large sheets on the wall with headings such as behaviors, motivations, things I have never heard before or other relevant topics.
 Team members then place their post-it notes on the sheets during or at the conclusion of the group.
 This technique also provides a good record of what people heard during the research and encourages active listening participation.

 Consider in-context research to encourage active participation

 Assuming in-context research will satisfy your research objectives, having team members participate in the in-home or in-store interviews will encourage better listening.

 So often people rush out of research without making an investment of time in team building and a consistent understanding of what was heard.

 Debriefing sessions are like eating vegetables or exercising.
-We know we should do these things, yet we often neglect to do what will be beneficial to us in the long run.
+We know we should do these things, yet we often neglect to do what will benefit us in the long run.
 A debriefing session can help the team to capture what was heard, build consensus around what was learned and establish next steps.
 An effective session can be done in an hour or less.